syncfusion-content/blazor-docs/blazor/diagram/layout/hierarchical-layout.md

 ![Expand and Collapse Icon](../images/layout-expand-collapse-icon.png)

-**Note:** You can use the `EnableAnimation` property to enables or disables animation option when a node is expanded or collapsed.
+> You can use the `EnableAnimation` property to enables or disables animation option when a node is expanded or collapsed.

 ## Complex hierarchical tree